 Regarding the theological foundations and implications of the Mediaeval metaphor, the issue may be addressed of what are the continuities and discontinuities with respect to the Patristic texts.
 Of course, there are significant continuities, which suggest that there is already a well-established tradition, only undergoing small changes of emphasis and perspective.
 On the other part, the Middle Ages bring about at least three important novelties.
 First, we perceive a growing skepticism with respect to the intrinsic value and readability of nature due to the weight of sin; the issue it not entirely new, yet Augustine himself spoke of that, but it acquires now more explicit expression, enriching the metaphor with a third book, the Book of the Cross.
 Second, while the Patristic metaphor was predominantly conceptualized in terms of the spoken word (based on the divine Logos and the logoi that the creature are), the Mediaeval Book of Nature (and the various sub-metaphors to which it gives rise) is increasingly presented as something which must be seen, not only heard, according to the attention this period paid to images and symbolic language.
 Third, in each period the metaphor reflects the framework offered by the theology of the period: God’s call to salvation, the relationship between creation and redemption, the role of the Incarnated Word, all subjects about which the Fathers of the Church and the Middle Age authors didn’t have the same and identical perspective.
 It is known, for instance, that in the Middle Age the theological emphasis was mainly on redemption and Christology, while the language turned more symbolic and rational compared with that employed by the Fathers.

 3. The role of the metaphor in the frame of Fundamental theology.
 The interest of Fundamental theology is not, primarily, to focus on the metaphor as a linguistic phenomenon, but to highlight the theological idea that the metaphor seeks to express.
-Moreover, if theology studies why and how nature was seen as a book, it is not for the sake of a historical curiosity, but as a way of illuminating present-day questions and discussions around the relation between faith and reason.
-Think, for instance, to the import that, in this respect, may have issues such as: a) the salvific value of the contemplation of nature; b) the revelation of God through creation; c) the interrelation between creation and redemption; d) biblical exegesis and the natural sciences; e) the inter-religious dialogue starting from nature, etc.
+Moreover, if theology studies why and how nature was seen as a book, it is not for the sake of historical curiosity, but as a way of illuminating present-day questions and discussions around the relation between faith and reason.
+Consider the following topics: a) the salvific value of the contemplation of nature; b) the revelation of God through creation; c) the interrelation between creation and redemption; d) biblical exegesis and the natural sciences; e) the inter-religious dialogue starting from nature, etc.

 If we consider pre-Christian texts, they provide of course some preparation to the Christian metaphor of the Book of Nature, but confine themselves to heavenly characters.
 The religiosity of many ancient cultures spontaneously attributed a certain sacrality to the heavens, which were understood as the place for a dialogue between the god(s) and the human beings.
-However, it was the Christian doctrine of the Incarnated Logos that enabled to understand that the divine presence and communication may have been sought and found in all created realities, without any loss of divine transcendence.
+However, it was the Christian doctrine of the Incarnated Logos that enabled the understanding that the presence of and communication with the divine may be sought and found in all created realities, without any loss of divine transcendence.
 The Christian understanding (and transformation) of the cosmological logos of Greek philosophers was fundamental for this new vision, because it provided the conceptual tools for distinguishing between the transcendent (non-immanent) Logos and the created logoi, the latter of which are not identified with the Logos, but are inseparable from him, and therefore intrinsically related to all the creative, revelatory and redemptive activity of the divine Logos, Jesus Christ.

 The pontifical Magisterium of recent decades seems to have seized this opportunity, at least judging by the high number of references to the Book of Nature in documents of certain relevance.
 In a page of Fides et ratio (1998), John Paul II defines this book as “the first stage of divine Revelation […] which, when read with the proper tools of human reason, can lead to knowledge of the Creator” (n.
 19); an idea he resumed and developed during a couple of Wednesday catechesis, given on occasion of General Audiences (cf. John Paul II, General Audiences, August 2, 2000; January 30, 2002).
 Benedict XVI quotes the metaphor in the encyclical Caritas in veritate (2009; cf. n.
 51), and speaks of it widely in the post-synodal exhortation Verbum Domini (2010).
 In this last document, he states that “while the Christ event is at the heart of divine revelation, we also need to realize that creation itself, the liber naturae, is an essential part of this symphony of many voices in which the one word is spoken” (n.
 7); then, he adds, “we can compare the cosmos to a ‘book’ […], the work of an author who expresses himself through the ‘symphony’ of creation” (n.
 13).
 There are about a dozen speeches by this Pontiff —addresses, catechesis and speeches of various kinds— which speak of nature as a book that the Creator offered to us.
 Benedict XVI often uses this image to point out that the rationality of creation and the rationality of the human mind, capable of understanding it, both have their origin in God (See Benedict XVI, Discourse to the Roman Curia, December 22, 2005; Discourse to the Pontifical Academy of Sciences, October 31, 2008; Homily on the Solemnity of the Epiphany, Rome, January 6, 2009; Message to the participants to the Conference “From Galileo’s telescope to evolutionary cosmology”, Rome, November 26, 2009; Message for the World day of Peace: “If you want to cultivate peace, protect creation,” December 8, 2009; General Audience, March 24, 2010; Discourse to the General Assembly of the Italian Bishop Conference, May 27, 2010; Homily in the Church of the “Sagrada Familia,” Barcelona, November 7, 2010; General Audience, February 6, 2013).
 The metaphor is well present also in pope Francis Encyclical Laudato si’ (2015): “God has written a precious book —the Pontiff says— whose letters are the multitude of created things present in the universe.” (n.
 85; see also nn.
 6, 11, 12, 239).
 The metaphor was proposed also in other occasions (cf. Homily on the Solemnity of Epiphany, Rome, January 6, 2014).